 Click here to read a very positive article about the Morgan Challenge.

 Dublin City Radio

-We were recently invited to do a radio interview for Dublin City FM about the Morgan Challenge.
-It was quite a long interview and was divided into three parts.
+In 2020 we were invited to do a radio interview for Dublin City FM about the Morgan Challenge.

-In the June 2020 issue of MOG magazine there is a good article by Bob Bull about the beginning of the Morgan Challenge race series in 1985.
+In the June 2020 issue of MOG magazine there was a good article by Bob Bull about the beginning of the Morgan Challenge race series in 1985.

-More interesting historical articles are planned so if you're bored during lockdown take out a subscription to MOG
+More interesting historical articles have also featured the series so why not take out a subscription and get some back copies.
+MOG

 Digital versions available here